|

 written and recorded.
 Adamson is a long-time fan of American music and, long before his punk

 days with The Skids, played R&B with a band called Tattoo.
+Jon Bon Jovi once told us he

 was still just playing in a bar band.
 The only difference was the bars had turned into stadia.

 The same applies to Big Country.
+Still in Dunfermline with family, kids

 and dogs and now back with an album that pays homage to the American guitar rock they've